 Normally, an adult female’s vagina easily stretches to accommodate a penis.
 You might compare it to how a sock stretches when you’re putting it on your foot.
 The vagina, however, has a set of powerful muscles surrounding its entrance.
 In fact, these are the same muscles that give you control over urination.
 When they contract strongly, the opening to the vagina is closed off, blocking penetration.

 In women with vaginismus, the body's limbic system sends a signal of alarm that causes the vaginal muscles to tense up involuntarily (without the individual’s conscious control).
 But why does this occur?

-As an analogy, it's as if you went skiing for the first time.
-As you make the first attempt down the slopes, your limbic system recognizes messages in the brain of getting scared, hurt or injured.
-It hears messages like 'I might fall with this turn.
-That's going to hurt!' and the internal alarm sounds throughout your body, causing many of your body's muscles to tense up protectively in potential anticipation of the event.
-At the end of the first day skiing, your whole body might be sore from the constant tightening up of your muscles.
+To help clarify, consider another analogy.
+Imagine you are trying to ski for the first time.
+On your initial run down a slope, your limbic system recognizes brain messages tied to fear, injury and resulting pain.
+In effect, it hears messages like, “I might fall with this turn.
+That's going to hurt!”
+This triggers an internal alarm throughout your body, which automatically causes many of your body's muscles to tense up protectively in anticipation of this occurring.
+That’s why, at the end of your first day skiing, you may feel sore all over from the constant tightening up of your muscles.

 The same thing is happening with vaginismus, only in this case it’s specifically your vaginal muscles that are being affected.
 The body is simply reacting naturally to stimulus it perceives as potentially dangerous or painful in some way.
 The problem is, however, that normal, healthy intercourse is mistakenly associated in the brain with pain or harm.

 Why Does this Happen to Me and Not to Other Women?